leoslamas/book-green-threads-explained/README.md

 ## Portability and issues

 Currently there is an issue I have with the `asm!`macro that doesn't compile in release mode.
 It seems to be related to the `"=m"`constraint I use in the inline macro.
-Even though we could work around this, I don't consider that a big problem since this is only an example.
+Even though we could work around this, I don’t consider that a big problem since this is only an example.

 I've filed an issue about it in the Rust repo, so we’ll wait and see if we get a fix for it.